A Dekatron Tube Tester

 Complete Electronics Kit

-This is the kit when assembled (you get it in pieces!) with all the SMD parts fitted and all the through hole components and the complete case kit (laser cut 5mm thick clear acrylic, 3D printed parts, nuts, bolts, wire, pin receptacles, banana plugs … everything).
+This kit is this PCB with all the SMD parts fitted included are all the through hole components and the complete case kit (laser cut 5mm thick clear acrylic, 3D printed parts, nuts, bolts, wire, octal socket, banana plugs … everything).

 I have been asked for a kit with the SMD parts unfitted.
 I have found that it is far quicker to solder paste a board, pick and place all the SMD parts then pop it in a reflow (toaster) oven, than it is to pick the SMD parts and put them all in bags.
 It also uses less resources as I'm not printing labels and using polythene bags.
 So to say the least I am reluctant to supply a SMD unfitted kit.